darrylwest/enigma-keyword-service/README.md

 * user access without entering passwords
 * back-channel session number (sms)
 * non-browser UI (node-webkit)
-* data encrypted and persisted at server
+* data encrypted and persisted at private server

+# Warning

+*Use at your own risk.
+This software is suited for use in private networks that are fire-walled from remote access or only using HTTPS.*

 # Installation